AFLabs-public/.github/profile/README.md

 ---

 ### Why “the Fox”?
-The fox is intelligent and opportunistic — a scavenger that survives by sifting through what others discard, finding value where none seems to exist.
+The fox is intelligent and opportunistic — a scavenger that survives by sifting through garbage to find value where none seems to exist.
 That’s how we see machine learning in the markets: not a blunt tool for prediction, but a keen observer, hunting for signal buried deep in the noise.

 ---